Grawnya/f1-dublin-race-ticket-booking-system/README.md

 &nbsp;

 ### Icons
 In order to obtain some icons for the website, [Font Awesome](https://fontawesome.com/ "Font Awesome") will be utilised.
-Icons were only utilised in the carousel to add a bit of character to the main page.
+Icons were only utilised in the carousel to add a bit of character to the main page and for social media icons.

 For the user’s nationality, their country’s flag will be displayed on the ticket.
 The [`flag-icons`](https://alexsobolenko.github.io/flag-icons/) CSS library was used to create these.
 \